alexbinary/valueinput/README.md

   'boolean': true
 });

+// pass empty dictionary to allow all data types : vi.setDataTypes({});

 // you can restrict possible data types for the values of arrays and objects : vi.setDataTypes({
-  // using `true` means array can contain all datatypes :
-  'array' : true
-  // use a dictionary to restrict data types :
   'array'  : {
-    'number': true, // array can contain numbers 'string': true, // array con contain strings 'array' : true  // array can contain other arrays },
-  // you can nest restrictions indefinitely :
-  'array'  : {            // top level array can contain numbers and other arrays
     'number': true,
-    'array' : {           // depth 1 arrays can contain strings and other arrays
-      'strings': true,
-      'array'  : {        // depth 2 arrays can contain booleans and other arrays
-        'boolean': true,
-        'array'  : true   // depth 3 arrays can contain any kind of value
-                          // (including other arrays)
-      }
-    }
+    'string': true
   },
-  // same thing applies to objects :
   'object'  : {
+    'number': true,
+    'string': true
+  },
+  // it is possible to nest restrictions indefinitely :
+  'array'  : {
-    'number': true
+    'number': true,
-    'object': {
+    'object' : {
       'strings': true,
+      'array'  : {
-      'objects': true,
+        'boolean': true,
-      'array'  : true
+        'array'  : true // use `true` to allow all data types }
     }
   }
 });